flywire/lo-p/docs/42-Sending_E-mail.md

 process, and XCancellable can kill the merge.

-If you look at the documentation for the MailMerge and DataAccessDescriptor services (e.g. use "lodoc MailMerge"), you'll discover many properties in both, and that most (but not all) of the DataAccessDescriptor properties are redefined in MailMerge.
+If you look at the documentation for the MailMerge and DataAccessDescriptor services (e.g. use `lodoc MailMerge`), you'll discover many properties in both, and that most (but not all) of the DataAccessDescriptor properties are redefined in MailMerge.